Helping Bicycle Accident Victims Across Arizona

 According to 2017 data from the National Highway Traffic Safety Administration (NHTSA), there were 783 cyclists who died in accidents with motor vehicles in the US.
 Arizona is one of the top 10 deadliest cities for cyclists — 5.6 percent of total traffic fatalities were cyclists.

-If you or a loved one was involved in a bicycle crash that resulted in injuries or fatality, the experienced bike accident attorneys at Ramos Law Firm can help!
+If you or a loved one was involved in a bicycle crash that resulted in injuries or fatality, the experienced personal injury law firm in Colorado and Arizona, Ramos Law, can help!
 Contact us to schedule your free consultation.

 Bicycle accidents involving a motor vehicle are usually the result of drivers not using caution when sharing the road with bicyclists.

 The most common causes of vehicle driver negligence are: